-Orientation Week, or O-Week, began in 1934 as a way to introduce a new class of students to the traditions and community that has made the University of Chicago a unique destination for students from around the world.
-This eight-day series of events, programs, and meetings provides new students with an in-depth overview of how the College works.
-Important parts of O-Week include meeting your academic adviser, introductions to our campus community and standards, and meetings with faculty, career advisers, and fellow students.
+The College is delighted to welcome the Class of 2026 and incoming transfer students to the University.
+College Orientation Week, or O-Week, began in 1934 as a way to introduce a new class of students to the traditions and community that has made the University of Chicago a unique destination for students from around the world.
+This multi-day series of events, programs, and meetings provides new students with an in-depth overview of how the College works.

 To ensure the intellectual richness of research and education, the University of Chicago seeks to provide an environment conducive to learning, teaching, working, and conducting research that values the diversity of its community.
 The University strives to be supportive of the academic, personal, and work related needs of each individual and is committed to facilitating the full participation of students with a disability in the life of the University.
 The University is committed to complying with Section 504 of the Rehabilitation Act (Section 504) and the Americans with Disabilities Act (ADA).

-Students seeking disability accommodations should meet with the Director or Associate Director for Student Disability Services to initiate the accommodation process.
-The director or associate director will acquaint you with the required documentation.
+Student Disability Services (SDS) works in collaboration with University of Chicago faculty and staff to provide resources, support, and accommodations to ensure that all aspects of student life are accessible and inclusive of persons with disabilities.
 The process of determining eligibility and considering what is a reasonable modification or adjustment is an interactive and collaborative process.
-First-year students with disabilities should begin the accommodation process as soon as they have submitted their enrollment deposits in order to ensure that appropriate accommodations are approved and in place before classes begin.
+Incoming students with disabilities should begin the accommodation process as soon as they have submitted their enrollment deposits in order to ensure that appropriate accommodations are approved and in place before classes begin.
 If a disability determination is made, the Office of the College Dean of Students will facilitate the implementation of approved auxiliary aids and services.

 The Office of Spiritual Life offers connections with a wide variety of religious organizations on campus, in Hyde Park and throughout the city of Chicago.